hellybrine/Aarav-Machhral-2K22SE01/PRE-READ.md

 ---

-That's it.
 Keep it simple, build something that works, and be ready to explain your choices.

 Good luck! 🚀